Apparel Labels, Trim & Accessories: The Industry Statistics Report

 4. Care Symbols & Standards

-Care symbols are the universal shorthand of garment maintenance.
-But "universal" is misleading — the United States and the rest of the world operate under fundamentally different systems, and confusing them is one of the most common compliance failures in the industry.
+Care symbols are the universal shorthand of garment maintenance — GINETEX care symbols are trademarked and recognized in over 80 countries worldwide.79 But "universal" is misleading — the United States and the rest of the world operate under fundamentally different systems, and confusing them is one of the most common compliance failures in the industry.

 The Two Systems

 ASTM D5489 (United States) — The American system.
 ASTM D5489-96c is currently the only version approved for use in lieu of words on US care labels.
 The FTC proposed allowing updated versions in 2012, but this proposal has not been finalized as of 2026.
-In the US, symbols are always optional; words are required.231
+In the US, symbols are always optional; words are required.
+The US apparel market — worth approximately $380 billion in 2025 and importing over $80 billion in clothing annually — is the only major economy that does not recognize ISO 3758 symbols as a standalone compliance method.231

 ISO 3758 / GINETEX (International) — The global standard, now in its fourth edition (ISO 3758:2023).
-GINETEX owns the trademark for the five care symbol shapes.
-The ISO system uses symbols as the primary communication method — words are not required.24
+Founded in Paris on March 26, 1963 by five countries (Germany, Belgium, France, Luxembourg, and Switzerland), GINETEX created the five base care symbol shapes that are now recognized worldwide.
+The ISO system uses symbols as the primary communication method — words are not required.
+Today, ISO 3758 governs care labeling for an estimated 85–90 billion garments per year, making it by far the dominant global standard.24

 The Five GINETEX Care Categories